eas342/nircam_lab_summary/to_do_list.md

 ### Known Detector Effects

-- Improve fringing section - I think we can see this after removing FF
+- (done) Improve fringing section - I think we can see this after removing FF
    * Fit a sin(x^2) or something?

 - Put in Inter-Boresight motion effects for subpixel crosshatching